Skip to content

 9. Bornean Peacock-pheasant

-The Bornean peacock-pheasant is an extraordinary species of pheasant that is native to the lowland forests of Borneo.
-It is a medium-sized bird and is considered to be the rarest and least known of all the peacock pheasants in the world.
+The Bornean peacock-pheasant is an extraordinary species of pheasant native to the lowland forests of Borneo.
+It is a medium-sized bird considered the rarest and least-known peacock pheasant worldwide.

-This species is elusive and difficult to spot, and due to its rarity, not a lot is known about its habits and behaviors.
+This species is elusive and difficult to spot, and due to its rarity, not much is known about its habits and behaviors.
 The Bornean peacock-pheasant has a long, glossy, green plumage with a crest on its head that can be raised or lowered.

 Its long tail has a pattern of black and white feathers, and its feet are yellow.
-It has a distinctive call, consisting of a series of whistles and growls.
+It has a distinctive call consisting of whistles and growls.
 The Bornean peacock-pheasant feeds on insects, fruits, seeds, and small animals, such as lizards and frogs.

-It is usually found in the understory of the forest, near streams and rivers.
+It is usually found near streams and rivers in the forest’s understory.
 The male is territorial and usually defends its territory against other males by displaying its colorful plumage and making loud calls.

 The Bornean peacock-pheasant is threatened due to habitat destruction and hunting.
 It is listed as Vulnerable by the IUCN Red List, and its population is in decline.
 Conservation efforts are needed to protect this unique and beautiful species.